axelvaldez/radical-companies/_posts/Posts/2022-10/2022-10-12-we-remember-therefore-we-are.markdown

 </div>

 <div class="_citation" style="margin-bottom:0; ">
- People will forget what you said, people will forget what you did, but people will never forget how you made them feel
+ <p>People will forget what you said, people will forget what you did, but people will never forget how you made them feel.</p>
  <p class="_signature">Maya Angelou<a href="#en01"><sup id="bm01">1&nbsp;</sup></a></p>
 </div>